Local volumes, equisingularity, and generalized smoothability: Introduction

 We prove a similar statement for Thom's $A_f$ condition, which is a relative stratification condition for the study of functions and mappings on stratified sets.
 It plays an important role in Thom’s second isotopy theorem, and provides a transversality condition in the development of the Milnor fibration.

 Our result for $W_f$ was first proved for isolated hypersurface singularities by Teissier \cite{Teissier2} using the Hilbert-Samuel multiplicity.
-Gaffney (\cite{Gaf1} and \cite{Gaf2} based on ideas conceived in \cite{Gaf0}) and Gaffney and Kleiman (\cite{GK}) treated the case of isolated complete-intersection singularities using the Buchsbaum--Rim (BR) multiplicity.
+Gaffney (\cite{Gaf1} and \cite{Gaf2} based on ideas conceived in \cite{Gaf0}) and Gaffney and Kleiman \cite{GK} treated the case of isolated complete-intersection singularities using the Buchsbaum--Rim (BR) multiplicity.
 More recently, Gaffney and Rangachev \cite{GR} adressed the case of families of isolated determinantal singularities using Gaffney's Multiplicity-Polar Theorem for the relative BR multiplicity.
-In all this cases the base space $W$ of miniversal deformations of $X_0$ is smooth, $\mathcal{X}_w$ is smooth for generic $w$, and $\varepsilon (J_{\mathrm{rel}}(\mathcal{X},\tilde{f})(w)=0$ which as we show in Rmk.\ \ref{stability of f} is equivalent to $\varepsilon (J(\mathcal{X}_w))=0$ where $J(\mathcal{X}_w)$ is the Jacobian module of $\mathcal{X}_w$.
+In all this cases the base space $W$ of miniversal deformations of $X_0$ is smooth, $\mathcal{X}_w$ is smooth for generic $w$, and $\varepsilon (w)=0$ which as we show in Rmk.\ \ref{stability of f} is equivalent to the vanishing of the $\varepsilon$-multiplicity $\varepsilon (J(\mathcal{X}_w))$ where $J(\mathcal{X}_w)$ of the Jacobian module of $\mathcal{X}_w$.

-Thus it is natural to consider the class of isolated singularities $X_0$ for which $\varepsilon (J(\mathcal{X}_w))=0$ for generic $w$, which is the simplest instance of volume stability.
+Thus it is natural to consider the class of isolated singularities $X_0$ for which $\varepsilon (w)=0$ for generic $w$, which is the simplest instance of volume stability.
 Assume $\mathcal{X}_w \subset \mathbb{C}^n$.
-Let $c_{w} \colon C(\mathcal{X}_w) \rightarrow \mathcal{X}_w$ be the structure morphism for the conormal space of $\mathcal{X}_w$ in $\mathbb{C}^n$ and let $S_w$ be the singular locus of $\mathcal{X}_w$.
+Let $c(w) \colon C(\mathcal{X}_w) \rightarrow \mathcal{X}_w$ be the structure morphism for the conormal space of $\mathcal{X}_w$ in $\mathbb{C}^n$ and let $S_w$ be the singular locus of $\mathcal{X}_w$.
 We show that

 In other words the volume vanishes if and only if the fibers of $C(\mathcal{X}_w)$ over the singular points of $\mathcal{X}_w$ are of dimension less than expected.
 We call such $\mathcal{X}_w$ {\it deficient conormal (dc) singularity}.
-We show that the dc property is independent of the embedding of $\mathcal{X}_w$ in affine space and stable under infinitesimal deformations.
+We show that the dc property is independent of the embedding of $\mathcal{X}_w$ in affine space and stable under deformations.
 Furthermore, if $\mathcal{X}_w$ is smooth of dimension at least $2$, then $\mathcal{X}_w$ is a dc singularity.
 Thus the class of singularities that admit deformations to dc singularities is a natural generalization of the class of smoothable singularities of dimension at least $2$.
-Finally, we show that Cohen--Macaulay codimension $2$, Gorenstein codimension $3$, and determinantal singularities belong to this class.
+We show that determinantal and Pfaffian singularities belong to this class.
 This allows us to propose a notion of {\it generalized smoothability} by considering all singularities that deform to dc singularities.

 The paper is organized as follows.
 In Sct.\ \ref{Excess-Degree} we prove the EDF.
 Based on Ramanujam's interpretation of the Hilbert--Samuel multiplicity we recover and generalize formulas due to Teissier for the Hilbert--Samuel multiplicity and Gaffney's Multiplicity-Polar Theorem.
 Our approach relies on basic intersection theory as developed by Fulton in \cite{Ful}, Bertini type theorems, and the geometric theory of the multiplicity of pairs of standard graded algebras developed by Kleiman and Thorup in \cite{KT-Al}.
 We show how to derive the EDF in the complex analytic setting and discuss some of its applications to the deformation theory of singularities.